 It has been a long wait, but know that it was worth every second.
-The Legend of Zelda: Breath of the Wild is here, a resoundingly jubilant paradigm shift for a series born from Shigeru Miyamoto’s simple joy at exploring the forests and caves that had surrounded his childhood home.
+The Legend of Zelda: Breath of the Wild is here, a resoundingly jubilant paradigm shift for a series born from the simple joy that Shigeru Miyamoto has when exploring the forests and caves that had surrounded his childhood home.

 Hyrule lies in ruin.
 The Great Calamity was merciless, devastating everything in its path a century ago.
 Stories of Ganon had been passed between generations in the form of legends and fairy tales, but there was also a prophecy that forewarned that the demon king would soon be resurrected.